pgulutzan/descriptive-sql-style-guide/style.md

 <p>I just looked at the data types that were used in the manuals' CREATE TABLE examples.</p>

 <p>DB2: CHAR(n), CHAR (n), CLOB, CLOB(n), DATE, DECIMAL(n,n), DOUBLE, INTEGER, SMALLINT, TIMESTAMP, VARCHAR(n)
-(I thought it was interesting tht DOUBLE was used although DOUBLE PRECISION is standard)</p>
+(I thought it was interesting that DOUBLE was used although DOUBLE PRECISION is standard)</p>

 <p>Oracle: BLOB, CHAR(n), CLOB, DATE, NUMBER,, NUMBER(n), NUMBER(n,n), number(n), NCLOB, VARCHAR2(n), varchar2(n)
 (I thought it was interesting that CHAR(n) was used when n &lt;= 2 and NVARCHAR(n) was used when n &gt; 2 but doubt that is a rule)</p>